 Now click the OK button to

 begin the analysis.
-When complete, the GLM Results dialog is displayed.
+When complete, the GLM Results dialog box is displayed.

-dialog offers a number of output options.
-For now, click the All
+dialog box offers a number of output options.
+Click the All

 displaying the summary ANOVA table for the analysis.

 summarizes the main results of the analysis.
 Note that significant effects

 highlighted (in red) in this spreadsheet.
 You can adjust the significance